P-p-H-d/mlib/README.md

 ##### `type *name_ref(name_t *out)`

-Return a pointer to the encapsulated object.
+Return a borrowed pointer to the encapsulated object.

 ##### `type const *name_cref(const name_t *out)`

-Return a constant pointer to the encapsulated object.
+Return a constant borrowed pointer to the encapsulated object.

 ##### `name_t *name_new_from(type const src)`